It’s been a turbulent couple of months for the retail sector, as investors are digesting a mixed bag of consumer data and earnings reports.

 Given the above, is it time to be bullish or bearish on consumer-related stocks?
 Let’s take a look at the following consumer “report cards” before making a decision.

-The winners Underlying fundamentals at Urban Outfitters, Inc. (NASDAQ:URBN) have exceeded actual gains in the stock price, which may present a compelling opportunity for readers.
+Underlying fundamentals at Urban Outfitters, Inc. (NASDAQ:URBN) have exceeded actual gains in the stock price, which may present a compelling opportunity for readers.

 Back on Aug.
 19, Urban Outfitters, Inc. (NASDAQ:URBN) reported record Q2 sales and earnings on the back of new product offerings, higher merchandise margins, and new store openings.
 Earnings per share came in higher than expected at $0.51 compared to $0.48 consensus, on a record $759 million in revenue.
 Comparable-store sales also rose 9% during the May 1 through July 31, adding to the company’s impressive quarter.